-Amounts which will become due or could be called upon during the next Current Liabilities accounting period.
+Current Liabilities Amounts which will become due or could be called upon during the next balance sheet date.

-Debtors An amount due to an organisation within the accounting period not received at the balance sheet date.

-Depreciation A charge made to the revenue account each year that reflects the reduction in value of assets used to deliver services.
+An amount due to an organisation within the accounting period not received at the Debtors value of assets used to deliver services.
 This is the loss in value of an asset, owing to age, wear and tear, deterioration, or obsolescence.